nextron/nextron/README.md

 # Hi, I'm Manpreet Singh Sarao 👋

 I’m a Lead Software Engineer with 7 years of experience designing and delivering scalable enterprise applications in social media, banking, and finance.
-Based in Brampton, ON, I specialize in backend development, cloud solutions, and working within agile environments.
+I specialize in backend development, cloud solutions, and working within agile environments.
 I thrive on solving complex problems, optimizing system performance, and contributing to the success of cross-functional teams.

 Throughout my career, I’ve worked on various projects, including developing survey engines, recognition systems, and marketplaces for enterprise applications.
 I’m passionate about building efficient, high-quality systems and mentoring junior developers to enhance team productivity.